batureren/achievement-scavenger/README.md

 1. Launch Achievement Scavenger and enter your API key(s) for the platform(s) you use.
 2. Start playing a game, the app detects it automatically and pulls up its achievement list.
+3. Turn on the **Mobile Companion** to track items on your phone, or switch to **Mini Mode** to keep a compact overlay on your screen.
-3. Track achievements you're hunting, add notes, and organize by chapter.
+4. Track achievements you're hunting, add notes, and organize by chapter.
-4. Get warned before missable achievements slip by, and let Discord show off your progress.
+5. Get warned before missable achievements slip by, and let Discord show off your progress.

 ---